Infrared Therapy Systems are a patented range of deep tissue infrared heat

 F. Lehmann, M.D., Williams and Wilkins, Chapter 9 or concluded from the

-that heat produces the following desirable therapeutic effects:
+it is accepted that heat produces the following desirable therapeutic

 1. It increases the extensibility of collagen

 Tissues heated to 45 C and then stretched exhibit a non-elastic residual

 elongation of about 0.5 0.9% that persists after the stretch is